wozniakjan/t3kit-starter/README.md

 ## Community-contributed platforms

 These platforms are not officially supported by the t3kit team.
+DDEV

 * [Use t3kit with DDEV](.localconf/community/ddev/README.md)